validityhq/slate/source/index.html.md

 title: API Reference

 language_tabs: # must be one of https://git.io/vQNgJ
-  - shell
-  - ruby
-  - python
-  - javascript
+  - json

 toc_footers:
-  - <a href='https://bfiles-2559.bv-sandbox.validity.com/users/sign_up' target="blank">Sign Up for a Developer Key</a>
+  - <a href='https://bfiles-2560.bv-sandbox.validity.com/users/sign_up' target="blank">Sign Up for a Developer Key</a>
   - <a href='https://github.com/lord/slate'>Documentation Powered by Slate</a>

 includes: